Professor and Chair

 Political Sociology, Comparative Historical Sociology, Globalization, Collective Memory Studies

 Daniel Levy received his PhD from Columbia University.
-He is Associate Professor of Sociology.
+He is a Professor of Sociology.
 As a political sociologist he is interested in issues of globalization, collective memory studies and comparative-historical sociology.
 He has been exploring the global diffusion of rights norms and their impact on questions of nation-state legitimacy.
 The result of this research is a monograph entitled "Human Rights and Memory" (co-authored with Natan Sznaider, Penn State University Press, 2010).
 He is also co-editor of "The Collective Memory Reader" (with Jeffrey Olick and Vered Vinitzky-Seroussi, Oxford University Press, 2011).
 From 2006 to 2011 he has served as an editor for the Rose Series, a joint publication from the American Sociological Association and the Russell Sage Foundation.
 He is co-organizer of an interdisciplinary Initiative for the Historical Social Sciences.
 In 2009 he co-founded the Columbia University Seminar on 'History, Redress and Reconciliation', which he is co-chairing with Elazar Barkan.
 His interest in memory studies is also reflected in the Memory Studies Bank, which serves as a virtual bibliographic repository for the field of memory studies.

 The Collective Memory Reader (co-edited with Jeffrey Olick and Vered Vinitzky-Seroussi), Oxford University Press, 2011